srcfl/srcful-documentation/docs/simplified.md

 There is a common misunderstanding that Srcful is a peer-to-peer energy trading platform.
 However, it is important to clarify that while it enables the validation and rewarding of green energy production, it is not currently a platform for peer-to-peer energy trading.
 This may be a possibility in the future as we continue to develop and expand the capabilities of the platform
 :::

-## SRC tokens and Cryptocurrencies
+## SRC beta-tokens and Cryptocurrencies

 Cryptocurrencies are a type of digital currency that is secured by advanced computer encryption methods called cryptography.
 They are decentralized, which means that they operate independently of governments and financial institutions.
 Instead of being controlled by a central authority, cryptocurrencies rely on a network of computers and algorithms to maintain their security and integrity.

-SRC tokens is a utility token that can be earned by homeowners who connect their green energy producers to the Srcful network and contribute to a more sustainable energy system.
-Overall, SRC tokens are a way for people to participate in the energy market in a new and innovative way.
+SRC beta-tokens is a utility token that can be earned by homeowners who connect their green energy producers to the Srcful network and contribute to a more sustainable energy system.
+Overall, SRC beta-tokens are a way for people to participate in the energy market in a new and innovative way.

 ## Proof-of-Source (PoSRC)

 Proof-of-Source is a way to prove that the energy you produce is green, and then get rewards for it.
 When you have solar panels or battery storage, you can connect them to the Srcful network through the Energy Gateway.
 The Energy Gateway will then measure how much green energy you produce and send that information to the Srcful network for validation.

-If your green energy production is validated, you will get rewarded in SRC tokens based on how much you produced and how much other people in the network produced.
-SRC tokens is used for a range of energy services offered through Srcful for both the DER owners and Energy Companies.
+If your green energy production is validated, you will get rewarded in SRC beta-tokens based on how much you produced and how much other people in the network produced.
+SRC beta-tokens is used for a range of energy services offered through Srcful for both the DER owners and Energy Companies.

 By participating in PoSRC, you're not selling your energy to anyone.
 Instead, you receive rewards for connecting and validating your resources, as well as for your contribution as a green energy producer.
 This is the most basic form for you to join the Srcful network.